m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 in the breadboard.
 (See the image below or ask me if you're unsure).

 Now we will verify that Arduino IDE has read and write access to the Arduino board.
-In the Arduino IDE, open the Sketch TestLed available from the folder Lab1.
+In the Arduino IDE, open the Sketch `TestLed` available from the folder Lab1.
+Select the board _MKR WiFI 1010_  (Tools->Board->SAMD 32-bits ARM cortex M0+Boards)

-Verify, upload and save the sketch to the Arduino MKR WiFi 1010 board.
+Verify/compile and upload the sketch to the Arduino MKR WiFi 1010 board (in the menu Sketch->Verifu/Compile and Upload)).
 If everything goes well, you must see a yellow LED blinking on the board.
 You are done for the arduino setup as you verified you can compile and upload an exectable on the board.

 ## MQTT Client Setup